rickardlindberg/rickardlindberg.me/writing/rlmeta-poster2/index.markdown

 I decided that I would not consider performance at all, and instead try to write the VM as clear as I could.
-I ended up with a `VM` class to hold some state and the instruction functions that operated on an instance of a VM:
+I ended up with a `VM` class to hold some state and instruction functions that operate on an instance of a VM:

 <div class="highlight"><pre><span></span><span class="k">class</span> <span class="nc">VM</span><span class="p">:</span>